Training

 Eligibility requirements

-- Be a Canadian citizen or a permanent resident of Canada or holder of a valid study permit in Canada for the entire duration of the internship and valid for working in the health service field
+- Be a Canadian citizen or a permanent resident of Canada or be an international student already present in Canada and hold a valid study permit in Canada for the entire duration of the internship and valid for working in the health service field

-- Demonstrate a strong interest in cancer research and in pursuing graduate studies in the field of biomedical research
+- Demonstrate a strong interest in research and in pursuing graduate studies in life sciences

-- Have maintained a minimum cumulative GPA of 3.0 out of 4.3 (70%, B, or the equivalent) in an undergraduate program in a field related to life sciences or biomedical research
+- Have maintained a minimum cumulative GPA of 3.0 out of 4.3 (70%, B, or the equivalent) in an undergraduate program in STEM (Sciences, Technology, Engineering and Mathematics)

-- According to the internal rules of the University of Montreal, the lump sum could be awarded in the form of a prize.
+- According to the internal rules of the University of Montreal, the lump sum could be awarded in the form of a prize or a scholarship.

 Preparing your application